Terms of Service

 • Therapy or medical care: While spiritual care can be therapeutic, it isn’t therapy and doesn’t replace the support of a therapist (or any other medical or professional provider).
 There are no “goals,” “treatments,” or “diagnoses” in the care I offer.
 There is only the witnessing of the divine’s movement in the participant's life and the discerning of what that movement is inviting in them.
 Questions, rather than answers, take center stage, and the unknown is considered a generative space along the journey.
 Intentions and aspirations are certainly welcome, but we allow those to shift in light of the divine’s influence on our lives.

-• Pastoral care or coaching: My offerings are also distinct from chaplaincy, pastoral ministry, and other forms of spiritual leadership or care.
-For example, I am not a coach who prescribes a regimen for you to accomplish a precise goal in xyz number of weeks.
-That is simply not how spiritual deepening unfurls, in my experience.
-Even in the time-bound or themed containers I hold, there is always ample room for the movement of Spirit to influence the process and the outcome.
-I am also not ordained and cannot perform the functions of clergy (for example, I do not perform the duties of a Christian pastor, such as presiding over formal baptisms).
+• Pastoral care: My offerings are distinct from chaplaincy, pastoral ministry, clergy support, and other forms of spiritual leadership or care.
+I am not ordained and cannot perform the functions of clergy (for example, I do not perform the duties of a Christian pastor, such as presiding over formal baptisms).
 There is no prescribed dogma associated with the spiritual care I offer and no expectation that participants have (or adopt) particular beliefs or practices.
 A participant’s journey is unique, and I respect and celebrate this.

 • Legal or financial advice: I never give financial or legal advice because I’m not qualified to offer it.